labsyspharm/minerva-lib-python/docs/source/index.rst

 Minerva-Lib
 =======================
-.. automodule:: minerva-lib
+.. automodule:: minerva_lib

 Installation
 -------------

-This documentation is for :mod:`minerva-lib`.
+This documentation is for :mod:`minerva_lib`.
 First, download the source code here:

 .. code-block:: bash